 - a.
 Recordings may be reviewed in any of the following situations: - i.
-By officers viewing their own recordings pursuant to departmental policy.7 - ii.
+By officers viewing their own recordings pursuant to departmental policy. - ii.
 By a supervisor investigating a specific incident. - iii.
-By a department detective or investigator who is participating in an official investigation, such as a criminal investigation, a personnel complaint or an administrative inquiry. - iv.
-By others with the permission of a supervisor if they are participating in an official investigation or for other official reasons.
+By a department detective or investigator who is participating in an official investigation, such as a criminal investigation, a personnel complaint, or an administrative inquiry. - iv.
+By others with the permission of a supervisor if they are participating in an official investigation or for other official reasons. - v.
+By media personnel in accordance with the law and with the permission of the chief of police, sheriff, or his or her designee. - Due to the heightened privacy concerns associated with video recording, any BWC recording disclosed to the media may be edited to preserve the privacy of individuals unrelated to the case who were captured by the BWC recording when they had a reasonable expectation of privacy.

-- v.
-By media personnel in accordance with the law and with the permission of the chief of police, sheriff or his or her designee.8 - Due to the heightened privacy concerns associated with video recording, any BWC recording disclosed to the media may be edited to preserve the privacy of individuals unrelated to the case who were captured by the BWC recording when they had a reasonable expectation of privacy. - b.
+- vi.
+The department shall retain a list of all persons who have requested and/or been given access to a specific recording. - b.
 BWC recordings related to criminal charges shall be treated the same as other forms of direct evidence which must be provided to the prosecution and are subject to discovery and disclosure in accordance with law.
-Prosecuting agencies must be made aware of their existence when they pertain to any criminal case so they can comply with their discovery obligations. - c.
-Any person authorized to review the recording can only copy or disseminate it for official purposes pursuant to department policy.9 - d.
+Prosecuting agencies must be made aware of all BWC recordings when they pertain to any criminal case so they can comply with their discovery obligations.
+Similarly, BWC recording evidence must be secured and subject to chain of custody policies to protect the integrity of the evidence. - c.
+Any person authorized to review the recording can only copy or disseminate it for official purposes pursuant to department policy. - d.
 Due to the heightened privacy concerns associated with video recording, when appropriate, court orders and/or redaction limiting the public dissemination of the BWC recording may be secured prior to distribution.

-9 USE NOTE: In general, all data associated with a criminal or civil case should only be disseminated in a manner consistent with existing policy on the dissemination of evidence.
+USE NOTE: In general, all data associated with a criminal or civil case should only be disseminated in a manner consistent with existing policy on the dissemination of evidence.
 In some cases, an agency may wish to disseminate footage from a BWC to the general public in order to confirm or dispel public concern about a police action.
-An agency should consider a policy of when, and if, they will release footage in non-criminal cases.
+An agency should consider a policy of when, and if, it will release footage in non-criminal cases.

-7. Retention and Purging10
+7. Retention and Purging:

 - a.
-Recordings relating to incidents where criminal charges are filed shall be retained for the period set by the departmental policy on evidence retention.11 - b.
-BWC recordings relating to potential criminal charges that are not filed shall be retained for at least one year after the statute of limitations has expired.
+Recordings relating to incidents where criminal charges are filed shall be retained for the period set by the departmental policy on evidence retention. - b.
+BWC recordings relating to potential criminal charges that are not filed shall be retained for at least one year after the statute of limitations has expired. - c.
+BWC recordings relating to complaints against an officer, whether externally or internally generated, shall be retained in accordance with applicable law or until the matter has been resolved, whichever is later.
+Note: a civil action against an officer may trigger additional retention requirements. - d.
+BWC recordings of routine events that are not associated with either a criminal investigation or an Internal Affairs Complaint shall be retained for 90 days.